 Send to: New Covenant Funds,

 U.S. Bank Global Fund Services,

-East Michigan Street, 3rd floor,
+615 East Michigan Street, 3rd floor,

-Milwaukee.
-WI 53202.
+Milwaukee, WI 53202.

 The Funds do not consider the U.S. Postal Service or other independent delivery services to be their agents.
 Therefore, deposit in the mail or with such services, or receipt at U.S. Bank Global Fund Services post office box, of purchase orders does not constitute receipt by the Transfer Agent.
+The share price used to fill the purchase order is the next price calculated by a Fund after the Transfer Agent receives the order.